Analysis | Everything You Need to Know About the Extradition Bill Rocking Hong Kong

 5. How has the Hong Kong government responded?

+After pressure from protesters, lawmakers were forced to postpone debates about the legislation; then, on June 15, Lam surprisingly delayed the bill to restore calm, stopping short of withdrawing it.
+She said it’s unlikely lawmakers will seek its passage before the end of the year.
 The government says the original version has been amended to protect human rights and ensure suspects receive a fair hearing and aren’t extradited for political offenses.
 It raised the proposed threshold for extradition to crimes that carried sentences of seven years in prison, compared with a three-year threshold initially.
 Earlier, nine business categories were removed including bankruptcy, securities and futures and intellectual property.
-The bill now covers “serious crimes” such as murder, polygamy and robbery.
-Chief Executive Carrie Lam has pledged to stick to the plan of passing the bill before the current legislative period ends in July.
-As a result of the protests, however, lawmakers were forced to postpone debates about the legislation.
+The bill covers “serious crimes” such as murder, polygamy and robbery.

 6. What happened at past protests?